ARRIVE REYKJAVÍK, ICELAND

-Visit Thingvellir National Park, a UNESCO World Heritage Site where the Vikings established the world’s first democratic parliament.
-Continue to Friðheimar, a geothermally heated organic greenhouse, for a tour and freshly prepared lunch.
+Thingvellir National Park is that rare locale that is significant both as a scenic wonder and a cultural treasure: a UNESCO World Heritage Site where the Vikings established the world’s first democratic parliament more than 1,000 years ago.
+It’s also one of the few places you can straddle two continents at once, as the conjunction of the North American and Eurasian tectonic plates is exposed here.
+After exploring the park, continue to Friðheimar, a geothermally heated organic greenhouse, for a tour and freshly prepared lunch.
 Next, visit the regularly erupting Strokkur geyser and stunning Gullfoss, where milky green glacial water plummets down Iceland’s most famous waterfall.
 Dine tonight at your sustainable boutique hotel surrounded by Icelandic nature.

 HÚSAFELL & WEST ICELAND | Langjökull Ice Cap

-Begin today’s adventure at Deildartunguhver, the highest-flow hot spring in Europe, followed by stops at Hraunfossar and fabled Barnafoss waterfalls.
+Begin today’s adventure at Deildartunguhver, the highest-flow hot spring in Europe, which provides heat to villages and towns up to 40 miles away.
+This is followed by stops at Hraunfossar and fabled Barnafoss waterfalls.
 After lunch, ride in a specially equipped eight-wheel truck on the colossal Langjökull ice cap — Europe’s second-largest glacier — which, at its highest point, sits 4,760 feet above sea level.
-Descend into man-made tunnels carved deep into the glacier, exploring stages of glacial formation, blue-hued dens, and even a restaurant and chapel.
+Descend into man-made tunnels carved deep into the glacier, exploring stages of glacial formation, blue-hued dens and even a chapel.